-LinkedIn connects 14 million professionals in the UK.
+LinkedIn's user base is 380 million professionals globally, including 19 million in the UK.
 It allows you to promote your credentials and reach potential customers and partners.

 Best practice: Join special interest groups within your sector.
 Be careful not to overtly sell; LinkedIn is a forum where you can share content and support others to raise your profile.
 Encourage contacts to endorse you and provide testimonials.